DataDog/documentation/content/en/database_monitoring/agent_integration_overhead.md

 * Network bandwidth: ~30 KB/s ▼ | 30 KB/s ▲
 * Agent query overhead on database: ~1% CPU Time

-Note: The network bandwidth is the sum of the incoming and outgoing traffic from the Agent to the monitored database and the Datadog backend.
+**Note**: The network bandwidth is the sum of the incoming and outgoing traffic from the Agent to the monitored database and the Datadog backend.

 ### MySQL integration overhead